 Others Famous Spectacle Wearers

-There are probably far more celebrities that come to mind when you think of famous spectacles.
-Actors, military heros, businessmen, scientists, and more are as recognizable for their glasses as they are for their achievements, including notable famous people like:
+There are probably far more celebrities with glasses that come to mind when you think of famous spectacles.
+Actors, military heroes, businessmen, scientists, and more are as recognizable for their glasses as they are for their achievements, including notable famous people like:

 General Joseph Stilwell Glasses